sefeoglu/dcat-converter/README.md

 ## 1. Change the config.ini
 * copy the config_reponame's content into ```config.ini``` for the repository
 ## 2. Repository APIs
-### Note: The data can be harvested as partitions (100 records per request).
-We do not want to import all rdf files to the portal in each update.

 * 1.)
 Refubium Repository

 ```